-- Press the USB button on the remote control. - With Mac OS X, select the USB Display icon in the Dock or from the Applications folder. - With Windows Media Center, reduce the screen size from full screen mode. - With Windows DirectX, turn off DirectX functions. - Turn off the Transfer layered window setting in the Epson USB Display Settings program on your computer.
+- With Mac OS X, select the USB Display icon in the Dock or from the Applications folder. - With Windows Media Center, reduce the screen size from full screen mode. - With Windows DirectX, turn off DirectX functions. - If the mouse cursor flickers, select Make the movement of the mouse pointer smooth in the EPSON USB Display Settings program on your computer. - Turn off the Transfer layered window setting in the EPSON USB Display Settings program on your computer.